OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Cyber bullies are especially cowardly and like to hide behind the anonymity that the internet gives them.
 Or does it?
 Messages sent on the internet are traceable.
 Make sure to keep all messages as the police will be able to use this information to track down the culprit.
 Do not delete any messages and save as much information you can about chats, IM's, text messages, blog posts, websites, etc.

-This will also help show just how often the cyber bullying takes place, at what times and even from which location.
+This will also help show just how often the attacks take place, at what times and even from which location.
 Every computer, server and device connected over the (TCP/IP) network has a unique IP (Internet Protocol) address.
 Police along with the cyber bully's ISP (Internet Service Provider) can use this information to trace the bully right to his or her house.

 Report the Cyber Bulling to ISP, Police and Schools